-Prescription drug abuse is also common among military personnel.
-It is estimated that 11 percent of people who are in the military have abused prescription drugs.
+Prescription drug abuse is prevalent among military personnel.
+Studies show that more than 11 percent of military people abuse prescription drugs.
 Opioid pain medications are the most commonly abused prescription drug.
 Additionally, the percentage of military people binge drinking has increased drastically within the past decade.
 In 2008, 47 percent of military people reported that they have binge drank within the past month.
 Thirty-five percent of people binge drank in 1998.

 Why is it Dangerous for a Person Who is in the Military to Abuse Drugs and Alcohol?

 Drug and alcohol abuse can affect a person’s ability to make decisions.
 The habitual abuse of drugs and alcohol can also lead to health problems.
-Substance abuse can also result in financial and legal problems.
 If a person is under the influence of drugs or alcohol, then he or she likely will not be able to perform the job correctly.
 This can put other people who are in the military unit in danger.

 The Importance of Inpatient Rehab for People Who are in the Military